mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 ## Principle 3: Ensure The Solution Solves The Core Problem

- > “Technology can bring benefits if, and only if, it diminishes a limitation.” —Eli Goldratt
+ > “Technology can bring benefits if, and only if, it diminishes a limitation.”, Eli Goldratt

 An initial model is a product of exploration and creativity.
-However you should no stop at the first useful model you produce and you should constantly validate your model against different ideas and new problems.
-Experimentation and exploration fuel learning.
-Breakthroughs only occur when teams are given time to explore a model and experiment with its design.
+However you should not stop at the first useful model you produce and you should constantly validate your model against different ideas and new problems.
+Experimentation and exploration fuel learning and vital breakthroughs only occur when teams are given time to explore a model and experiment with its design.
 Spending time prototyping and experimenting can go a long way in helping you shape a better design.
 It can also reveal what a poor design looks like.
 You need to challenge your assumptions and realign with the big picture.
-Ask yourself are you sure that you are focused on the core problem and have not been distracted by an interesting yet less valuable side problems?
+Ask yourself are you sure that you are focused on the core problem and have not been distracted by an interesting yet less valuable side problem?
 Is the solution cost effective and simple enough?
 If the solution is complex have we missed a chance to simplify the problem?

-### The Jurassic Park Principle

- > "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
-Dr. Ian Malcom, Jurrasic Park

-All problems are not created equal; some are complex and are of little business value, so it makes no sense to waste effort in finding automated solutions for them.
-Complex edge cases do not always need automated solutions.
-Humans can manage by exception.
-If a problem is complex and forms an edge case, speak to your stakeholder and domain expert about the value of automating it.
-Your effort could be better served elsewhere, and a human might better handle this exception.
-You can produce elegant and beautiful software but if it provides no value or misses the point then it is utterly useless.

-Simple problems require simple solutions.
-Trivial domains or subdomains that do not hold a strategic advantage for businesses will not benefit from all the principles of DDD.
-Developers who are keen to apply the principles of DDD to any project regardless of the complexity of the problem domain will likely be met with frustrated business colleagues who are not concerned with the less important areas of a business.
-Talk to people about the opportunity cost before writing code and don’t worry about not solving all the problems.

-If we remind ourselves of the theory of constraints we should avoid local optimisations at expense of improving the system.
-You should ask yourself will your output produce meaningful outcomes - should you expend lots of effort and energy on are area of the solution that does not impact the core domain?

-You need to master the art of saying no. This is of course very difficult in practice, but it is worth it.
-Well meaning business counterparts may want you to optimise for their department at the expense of the system.
-Empathising with them and helping them understand how this distracts you from the overall goal will give you more time to focus on the strategic high value areas.

-### Keep code simple to reduce the cost of software

- > “All good solutions have one thing in common: they are obvious but only in hindsight."
-Eli Goldratt
+### Focus Effort On Outcome Over Output

+In an ideal world, quality software would always be top of your agenda; however, it’s important to be pragmatic.
+Sometimes a new system’s core domain could be first to market, or sometimes a business may not be able to tell if a particular idea will be successful and become core to its success.
+In this instance, the business wants to learn quickly and fail fast without putting in a lot of up-front effort.

+The first version of a product that is not well understood need not be well crafted.
+There may be uncertainty if the endeavour will be invested in over time, and therefore you need to understand why speed of delivery could top initial supple design.
+However, if the product is a success and there is value in a prolonged investment in the software, you need to refactor to support the evolution; otherwise, the technical debt racked up in the rush to deliver starts to become an issue.
+It’s a balancing act to produce code that will help you in the future against getting product out in front of customers for fast feedback.

+#### Strive For Simple Boring Code

+ > “Simplicity is prerequisite for reliability.”, Edsger W. Dijkstra

 Teams that are aligned with the philosophy of DDD focus more on the bigger picture and understand where to put the most effort.
 They will not apply the same architecture to all parts of a solution, and they will not strive for perfection in areas of little value.
 They will trade isolated and working software for unnecessary elegance and gold plating.
 Only the core domains need to be elegant due to complexity or importance.
 This is not to say that all other code should be poorly written, but sometimes good is good enough.